-Pension reductions, spending cuts and tax hikes have undermined Monti’s approval rating.
-The political parties that keep him in power both lost heavily in May’s local elections and are wary of voting for the market reforms proposed by Monti to make Italy more competitive relative to other economies in the eurozone.
+Pension and spending cuts as well as tax hikes have undermined Monti’s popularity.
+The parties that keep him in power both lost heavily in May’s local elections and are wary of voting for the reforms Monti has proposed to make Italy more competitive.

-The prime minister asked parliamentarians on Wednesday to press ahead with liberalizations.
+The prime minister urged parliamentarians on Wednesday to press ahead.
 “We should use these new difficulties to double our efforts both on the European front and within Italian politics,” he said.

 In March, Monti’s government was forced to delay labor reforms that would have lifted restrictions on a number of professions and made it easier for firms to lay off workers.
-Italy’s largest trade union and the left-wing Democratic Party were both angered by a cabinet proposal to remove the obligation on the part of businesses to rehire workers that are deemed by court to have been wrongfully fired.
+Italy’s largest trade union and the left-wing Democratic Party both resisted a proposal to remove the obligation on the part of businesses to rehire workers who are deemed by a judge to have been wrongfully terminated.

-Because Italian workers tend to appeal layoffs, labor decisions are often mired in years of legal battles in the nation’s notoriously slow legal system.
+Because Italian workers tend to appeal layoffs, labor decisions are often mired in years of legal battles.

-Capital markets are reacting negatively to the erosion in popular support for Monti’s reform agenda and uncertainty about what government will replace his after the 2013 election.
-If the country’s fractured political system fails to deliver consensus on how to reduce high government spending and increase economic growth, interest rates on Italian sovereign bonds will likely continue to rise.
+Capital markets are reacting negatively to the erosion in Monti’s support.
+If Italy’s politicians cannot find a consensus on how to reduce high government spending and raise growth, interest rates on Italian sovereign bonds will likely rise again.

-The Open Europe think tank calculated that if Italy has to roll over expiring debt at present interest rates, it could cost it an extra €38 billion over the next three years and up to nearly €60 billion over the next five which would undo all of Monti’s budget savings by 2014.
+Open Europe, a British think tank, has calculated that if Italy has to roll over expiring debt at present interest rates, it could cost it an extra €38 billion over the next three years and up to nearly €60 billion over the next five, which would undo all of Monti’s savings by 2014.